-Site Quadrant 1 Quadrant 2 Quadrant 3 Quadrant 4
+Site Quadrant 1 Quadrant 2 Quadrant 3 Quadrant 4 HS9 New Jan Control of the state of the sta The state of the s The control of the co H\$10 The state of the s Section of the sectio HS11

-HS9

-H\$10

-HS11

-Appendix F Assessment of Completion Criteria
+Appendix E Assessment of Competion Criteria

-Table F-1: Assessment of Revegetated Areas Preliminary Completion Criteria (applies to the Amenity Bund ie RM1)
+Table E-1: Assessment of Revegetated Areas Preliminary Completion Criteria (applies to the Amenity Bund ie RM1)

-Area Objective / Performance Preliminary Completion Timing Assessment Indicator Criteria Planting or direct seeding areas Vegetation has been established at the revegetation area and there are no additional works required to be undertaken to assist to meet the requirements of the rehabilitation management plan or any other management plan.
+Area Objective / Performance Indicator Preliminary Completion Criteria Timing Assessment Planting or direct seeding areas Vegetation has been established at the revegetation area and there are no additional works required to be undertaken to assist to meet the requirements of the rehabilitation management plan or any other management plan.
 Ground cover comparable to surrounding environment and the establishment of revegetation is such that it no longer requires attention to assure its successful development (>3 years of growth).
 Monitor annually until condition criteria achieved.
 On track.
 Native vegetation was planted at the western side of Amenity Bund in 2022.
-Ground cover improvement likely to be required.
+Ground cover improvement (such as grass and herb planting of species from Box Gum Woodland) is recommended.
+Ensure whole western side of amenity bund is sufficiently planted.
 Amenity Bund and emplacement areas Rehabilitated areas are stable.
 Areas of exposed soils are revegetated to achieve cohesive ground cover using a native plant species mix compatible with the surrounding environment and erosion has stabilised and resembles natural processes.
 Monitor annually until condition criteria achieved.
 On track.
 Light erosion noted at RM1 plot.
+Erosion also noted at northern and southern ends of the amenity bund.
 Ongoing erosion control required for the amenity bund.
 Natural areas The site is managing significant weed or feral animal infestations No increase in weed and feral pest populations and monitoring indicates the absence of or decline in weed species.
 Weeds comprise no more than 15%.
 Annual weed monitoring.
 When monitoring indicates weeds comprise no more than 15% monitoring can be amended to every 3 years.
 Every 7 years feral animal monitoring is undertaken.
-On track.
-Weed covers overall declined in 2023.
-Evidence of feral animals recorded at each site (mainly Rabbits) but no evidence of major infestations (eg networks of active burrows).
-Ongoing weed control and feral animal management required.
-Planting or direct seeding areas The rehabilitated community is representative of the targeted vegetation community being PCT1330 - Yellow Box - Blakely's Red Gum grassy woodland on the Revegetation is progressing towards a sustainable ecosystem and only requires maintenance that is consistent with the intended final land use.
-More than 56% When monitoring indicates revegetation has established on disturbed areas and stratum has reached more than 56% established, On track.
+Not applicable to amenity bund Planting or direct seeding areas The rehabilitated community is representative of the targeted vegetation community being PCT1330 - Yellow Box - Blakely's Red Revegetation is progressing towards a sustainable ecosystem and only requires maintenance that is consistent with the When monitoring indicates revegetation has established on disturbed areas and stratum has reached more On track.
 Native vegetation was planted at the western side of Amenity Bund in 2022.
-Trees approximately 0.3-1m height.
+Trees approximately 0.5-